pavelsolis/pavelsolis.github.io/research.md

 &nbsp;

-  <b><i>Abstract:</i></b> This paper studies the effects of monetary policy actions and statements on the exchange rate, the yield curve and portfolio flows in a representative emerging economy.
-I use a new dataset of intraday changes in asset prices around monetary policy announcements in Mexico to identify exogenous monetary policy surprises.
-The results show that asset prices and portfolio flows respond significantly not only to actions but to statements.
-Therefore, even though the policy rate has not bee constrained by the effective lower bound, the central bank has the ability to alter policy rate expectations via statements, influencing long-term bond yields and portfolio inflows but not the currency; the exchange rate only reacts to surprises in the current policy rate.
-Moreover, the response of asset prices and portfolio flows to actions and statements is asymmetric, they react differently to monetary tightenings than easings.
+  <b><i>Abstract:</i></b> This paper studies the effects of monetary policy actions and statements on the exchange rate, the yield curve and portfolio flows in Mexico.
+I use a new dataset of intraday changes in asset prices around central bank announcements to identify exogenous monetary policy surprises.
+I show that changes in both the policy rate and statements significantly impact asset prices and portfolio flows. albeit asymmetrically.
+For instance, the exchange rate does not respond to target easing surprises, while bond yields respond more to them than to target tightening surprises.

 &nbsp;
 </details>